-3 Big Winners of the 2015 Federal Budget
+3 big winners of the 2015 Federal Budget

 On Tuesday, April 21, 2015, Finance Minister Joe Oliver delivered his first Federal Budget for 2015.
 The good news is he delivered a balanced budget with a projected surplus of $1.4 billion this year, increasing to $4.8 billion in 2019-20.
 Part of this came from the sale of the government’s General Motors shares, purchased in 2009 as part of an effort to help the auto industry weather the storm in the wake of the 2008 recession, generated a net gain of $2.1 billion.
 The federal contingency fund drops to $1 billion in 2015-16, returning to $3 billion by 2019.
-Like any budget, there are are always some groups that benefit more than others.
-Who were the winner of this year’s Federal Budget?
+Like any budget, there are always some groups that benefit more than others.
+Who was the winner of this year’s Federal Budget?

 Seniors in Canada